keep-gooing/jv-fruit-shop/README.md

 information about which is recorded in a file during the day.
 The current input file is sent to the program in CSV format (it is recommended to use standard libraries for parsing).

-Your tasks are:
-- read data from the CSV file
-- process these data
-- generate a report based on processed data
-- write a report to a new CSV file

 There are four activities at the store:
 ```text
     b - balance, the remnants of fruits at the beginning of the working day